MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapisupport-doprogressdialog.md

 The **IMAPISupport::DoProgressDialog** method is implemented for address book and message store provider support objects.
 These providers call **DoProgressDialog** to access the MAPI implementation of the [IMAPIProgress](imapiprogressiunknown.md) interface, which calculates the progress information and displays a standard dialog box.

-For information about how to use a progress object and the **IMAPIProgress** interface, see [How to: Display a Progress Indicator](how-to-display-a-progress-indicator.md).
+For information about how to use a progress object and the **IMAPIProgress** interface, see [Display a Progress Indicator](how-to-display-a-progress-indicator.md).

 ## See also